“IMAGINING OTHER…”

 There is a CO2 or

-land act as ‘reservoirs’ for CO2 (plants/trees hold 600 billion metric tons [gigatons or GtC] primarily as wood
+act as ‘reservoirs’ for CO2 (plants/trees hold 600 billion metric tons [gigatons or GtC]

 An estimated 30-40%